kdoore/1335GitBook/transforms-for-region-logic.md

 ###Diagonal Color Gradients
 ![](/assets/Screenshot 2017-09-24 08.43.41.png)

+###Define variable k to determine color pattern.
 In the image above, we see a diagonal color gradient in both the foreground and background colors.
 The logic associated with this can be seen in the image below.
 If we define a new variable: `int k = i + j;` , where k is the sum of the i, j index variables, we see that the value of k increases along the grid's diagonal direction.
-Then we can use k as a factor to determine the fill color.
+Then we can **use k as a factor to determine the fill color**.

 ###Color Gradient Logic:
 Using the sum of grid indexes for color logic gives us a simple approach to create complex patterns.
 We can observe a pattern that forms when we consider i,j indexes of each cell:  if we add i + j indexes for a cell, then neighboring cells along diagonal lines have equal values of i + j.
 We can use this relationship to determine fill values for cells, so we can create a gradient fill diagonally across a grid of cells.